-Upon order of the court in an appropriate case, or by agreement of the parties, Judge Claire will resolve discovery disputes outside the formal Local Rule 251 procedures by conducting an informal telephonic conference.
-Parties wishing to avail themselves of this option should follow the procedure outlined below.
+Upon order of the court in an appropriate case, or by agreement of the parties, Judge Newman will resolve discovery disputes outside the formal Local Rule 251 procedures by conducting an informal telephonic conference.

 A party with a discovery dispute shall first confer with the opposing party in a good faith effort to resolve the dispute without court action.
-The parties must meet and confer in person or via telephone or video conferencing.
-If such efforts fail, the prospective moving party may contact the undersigned's courtroom deputy, Valerie Callen, at vcallen@caed.uscourts.gov or (916) 930-4199 to request an informal telephonic conference with Judge Claire.
-The prospective moving party, after having conferred with the opposing party and secured agreement to pursue informal resolution, shall advise the court of the dates and times in the next 3-14 days when all concerned parties are available for a telephonic conference.
+If such efforts fail, the prospective moving party may contact the undersigned's courtroom deputy, Alexandra Waldrop, at awaldrop@caed.uscourts.gov or (916) 930-4187 to request an informal telephonic conference with Judge Newman.
+The prospective moving party, after having conferred with the opposing party, shall advise the court of the dates and times in the next 3-14 days when all concerned parties are available for a telephonic conference.

 The court will then issue a minute order advising counsel of the time and date of the telephonic conference.
 The parties shall promptly provide the courtroom deputy with landline numbers where they can be reached at the time of the telephonic conference.

-At least 24 hours before the telephonic conference, unless a different deadline is set in the minute order, the parties shall file a joint letter briefly explaining what meet and confer efforts they have undertaken and providing a synopsis of the discovery dispute.
-The joint letter brief shall be no more than 2 pages in length, including any exhibits or attachments (which are discouraged), and shall be in at least 12-point type.
+Unless a different deadline is set in the minute order, the parties shall file a joint letter briefly explaining what meet and confer efforts they have undertaken and providing a synopsis of the discovery dispute no later than 24 hours prior to the telephonic conference.
+The joint letter brief shall be no more than 2 pages in length, including any exhibits or attachments, and shall be in at least 12-point type.
 Pages exceeding this limit will not be considered.
-The letter shall be emailed to acorders@caed.uscourts.gov.
-No paper courtesy copy is required.

 After the telephonic conference, the court may issue an order ruling on the issues presented.
-Alternatively, if it is determined that further briefing is needed to satisfactorily resolve the dispute, the court may order the parties to file formal briefing pursuant to Local Rule 251.
+Alternatively, if it is determined that further briefing is need to satisfactorily resolve certain issues, the court may order the parties to file formal briefing as to those issues pursuant to Local Rule 251.